Jonas Patrik Ljungström: Biography

 Jonas Patrik Ljungström was born 12 March 1827 in Uddevalla as the son of jeweler Johan Patrik Ljungström, and Maria Christina (née Spaak).
-His great grandfather was the Protestant reformer Peter Spaak, and his 3rd great grandfather early industrialist Abraham Hülphers the Older.
+His great grandfather was the Protestant reformer Peter Spaak, and his third great-grandfather early industrialist Abraham Hülphers the Elder.
 He married Amalia (née Falck), and their issue included Georg Ljungström, Oscar Ljungström, Birger Ljungström, and Fredrik Ljungström.

-After examination in Stockholm in 1849, Jonas Patrik Ljungström served as land surveyor for the Gothenburg and Bohus County from 1864, and as cartographer at the governmental agency for cartography in Stockholm 1873-1888.
-Parallel to this, he developed land survey and precision instruments in own manufactory that cooperated among others with the early manufactory of L. M. Ericsson.
+After examination in Stockholm in 1849, Ljungström served as land surveyor for the Gothenburg and Bohus County from 1864, and as cartographer at the governmental agency for cartography in Stockholm 1873–1888.
+Parallel to this, he developed land survey and precision instruments at his own manufactory that cooperated with the early manufactory of L. M. Ericsson.
 Furthermore, he taught at the Royal Institute of Technology in Stockholm.

-Jonas Patrik Ljungström's multiple technical innovations contributed and earned rewards among others at the General Industrial Exposition of Stockholm (1866), the General Art and Industrial Exposition of Stockholm (1897), Exposition Universelle (1878), Exposition Universelle (1900), the Brussels Geographic Conference (1876), the Centennial Exposition in Philadelphia (1876), and the World's Columbian Exposition in Chicago (1893).
-While in Philadelphia 1876 he met the Swedish physicist Salomon August Andrée who remained a friend of the family until his death, teaching Ljungström's sons Birger and Fredrik in physics.
+Ljungström's multiple technical innovations won prizes at the General Industrial Exposition of Stockholm (1866), the General Art and Industrial Exposition of Stockholm (1897), Exposition Universelle (1878), Exposition Universelle (1900), the Brussels Geographic Conference (1876), the Centennial Exposition in Philadelphia (1876), and the World's Columbian Exposition in Chicago (1893).
+While in Philadelphia in 1876 he met the Swedish physicist Salomon August Andrée who remained a friend of the family until his death, teaching Ljungström's sons Birger and Fredrik in physics.

 The most successful of his inventions, the distance tube land surveying precision instrument, endured in professional use until the 1950s.
-Noted by John Ericsson (1803-1889) as "an innovative mind of extraordinary capability and extensive mechanical wit", Jonas Patrik Ljungström's works are represented by the Swedish National Museum of Science and Technology, as well as by regional cultural heritage museums.
+Noted by John Ericsson (1803–1889) as "an innovative mind of extraordinary capability and extensive mechanical wit", Ljungström's works are represented by the Swedish National Museum of Science and Technology, as well as by regional cultural heritage museums.